 Initial Rights Notice (IRN) (aka General Notice)

-The general notice must include:
+The COBRA general notice must include:

 The name of the plan and the name, address, and telephone number of someone whom the employee and spouse can contact for more information on COBRA and the plan;